-The ambiance and atmosphere are casual, yet stylish.
+The ambience and atmosphere are casual, yet stylish.
 Locals as well as visitors sit together at long tables, say cheers to each other and enjoy their “outing to Bavaria” and the fresh tapped Paulaner beer.

 The Wiesn is the world’s greatest folk festival and breaks attendance record every year.
 A record-breaking quantity of almost 7 Mio. litres of beer was served at the 200th Wiesn Jubilee in 2010.
 In just two weeks, about 6 Mio. visitors spend close to 830 Mio. € in the city.